 The association Friends of Waldorf Education supports initiatives worldwide striving to educate children in ways which will enable them to take active part in shaping the future.
 Founded in 1971, they want to advance Rudolf Steiner’s educational impulses worldwide and, as well, to support all attempts to ensure freedom in education.

-For detailed listing of all Waldorf schools worldwide please click on the image below:
+For detailed listing of all Waldorf schools worldwide as of May 2020 please click on the image below:

 There are also 2.000 Waldorf Kindergartens, 600 remedial education institutions, over 100 Teacher Training Centers of Waldorf Education and a large number of social work institutions.
 More than 200 projects per year in around 70 countries are sponsored and consulted by the Friends of Waldorf Education.
 They pass every contribution directly to the project without keeping any commission for their administrative work.